-He doesn’t turn 20 until next March but is already integral to Borussia Dortmund’s push to become German champions once again.
+He just turned 20, but is already integral to Borussia Dortmund’s push to become German champions once again.

 The speedy winger joined from Manchester City in 2017 after manager Pep Guardiola failed to assure him a smooth pathway into his first-team plans.

 Sancho, arguably one of the most exciting talents currently plying his trade in Europe, will not be short of suitors.
-Already a who’s who of such ‘super clubs’ have been heavily linked with the forward, who is second favourite to win the 2019 Golden Boy award.
+Already a who’s who of such ‘super clubs’ have been heavily linked with the forward, who came second to Joao Felix in the 2019 Golden Boy award standings.